 With a parade of jargon, you’ve lost your prime opportunity to hook them.

-One way to see where you could improve your sentences is by using the Hemingway Editor.
-Paste your text into the editor, and it gives a grade-level readability score.
-It also highlights adverbs, passive voice, complex phrases, words with simpler options, and hard-to-read sentences.
+One tool to help you see where you could improve your sentences is the Hemingway Editor.
+It gives a grade-level readability score and also highlights adverbs, passive voice, complex phrases, words with simpler options, and hard-to-read sentences.

 Getting back to the example, what about this instead?